Chapter 1 of 24

 2. If equals are added to equals, the wholes are equal.

-3. If equals are subtracted from equals, then the remainders are equal.
+3. If equals are subtracted from equals, the remainders are equal.

 4. Things which coincide with one another are equal to one another.